PhD, MSc. BA

 - Primary position:

 Yannis Hamilakis has studied at the University of Crete (BA History and Archaeology), and the University of Sheffield (MSc and PhD).
 He has taught at the University of Wales Lampeter (1996-2000) and the Universitat Autonoma de Barcelona (2005).
-He has been Wiener Lab Fellow at the American School of Classical Studies, Athens (2002-2003), Mary Seeger O'Boyle Fellow at Princeton University (1999), Library Fellow at Princeton University (2000), Margo Tytus Fellow at the University of Cincinnati (2003), and Getty Scholar at the Getty Research Institute, Los Angeles (2005-2006).
-He was the 2005 Royal Academy of Sweden-funded visiting lecturer to all Swedish Classics Departments, the 2006 W B Stanford Lecturer at Trinity College Dublin, and in the last few years he has been an invited keynote speaker at major conferences in Melbourne (Aegean prehistory), Dublin (World Archaeological Congress), Carbondale, IL (Archaeology of the Senses), Providence RI (TAG-USA), Nottingham (Archaeology of Food), Heidelberg ("Minoan" archaeology), and elsewhere.
+He has been Wiener Lab Fellow at the American School of Classical Studies, Athens (2002-2003), Mary Seeger O'Boyle Fellow at Princeton University (1999), Library Fellow at Princeton University (2000), Margo Tytus Fellow at the University of Cincinnati (2003), Getty Scholar at the Getty Research Institute, Los Angeles (2005-2006) and Member of the Institute for Advanced Study at Princeton (2012-13).
+He was the 2005 Royal Academy of Sweden-funded visiting lecturer to all Swedish Classics Departments, and the 2006 W B Stanford Lecturer at Trinity College Dublin, In the last few years he has been an invited keynote speaker at major conferences in Melbourne (Aegean prehistory), Dublin (World Archaeological Congress), Carbondale, IL (Archaeology of the Senses), Providence RI (TAG-USA, and "Engaged Scholarship" workshop), Nottingham (Archaeology of Food), Heidelberg ("Minoan" archaeology), San Felipe in Chile (Theoretical Archaeology in South America) and elsewhere.

 Yannis is committed to an anthropologically-informed, critical archaeological engagement with past and present material culture, and to the inter-disciplinary nature of archaeological work.
 This position recognises the historically contingent nature of archaeology as a device of western modernity, as well as its potential to enable a critical and reflexive experiential encounter with the material world.
 He also believes on a politically commited archaeological and academic practice, devoted to social justice.